Biblical Theology

 Listen to this article

-Context: The book of Judges records the period of Israel’s history after they entered the Promised Land.
-It was a time characterised by a cycle of disobedience, oppression, repentance, and deliverance.
-Judges 6:4 takes place during one of the cycles when the Midianites, along with other eastern tribes, oppressed the Israelites.
+The book of Judges records Israel’s history after they entered the Promised Land, a period marked by a recurring cycle of disobedience, oppression, repentance, and deliverance.
+Judges 6:4 places us in one of those cycles when the Midianites, together with the Amalekites and other eastern tribes, oppressed the Israelites.
+Historical background shows that this oppression lasted about seven years.
+During that time the enemies “encamped against them, and destroyed the increase of the earth,” laying waste to crops and taking away livestock—sheep, oxen, and asses—so that Israel was left in poverty and desperation.

 Share this: